mcattx/px2scalability-webpack-plugin/README.md

 })
 ```

-- mode : The code creates file only in the mode is set production
+- mode : The plugin creates file only in the mode is set production
 - suffix : File suffix